‘Santa Clarita Diet’ Reviews: Critics Agree It’s A Surprise Hit [Spoilers]

-The Santa Clarita Diet reviews are in, and many critics are loving it.
-Stars Drew Barrymore (Charlie’s Angels, Donnie Darko) and Timothy Olyphant (Hitman, Live Free or Die Hard) team up in an ironically dark comedy which, despite having a horrific premise, looks like the cast of Fuller House could walk in at any moment.
+The Santa Clarita Diet reviews are in, and many critics love it.
+Stars Drew Barrymore (Charlie’s Angels, Donnie Darko) and Timothy Olyphant (Hitman, Live Free or Die Hard) team up in an ironically dark comedy which despite having a horrific premise, looks like the cast of Fuller House could walk in at any moment.

 The story revolves around real estate brokers Sheila and Joel Hammond, who are initially struggling to sell a home.
 When one fateful sale goes almost literally belly-up (Sheila vomits right in front of the client, and then proceeds to do so even more in the bathroom), nobody really knows why.
 It isn’t until later, when Sheila reveals she can’t feel her heartbeat, that the problem hits them hard.